 There is also an office at Timberham House (London Gatwick Airport), which provides staff for the Imported Food Service.
-Current opening hours are 8.00am to 7.00pm Monday to Friday and 10.00am to 4.00pm on Saturdays, Sundays and Bank Holidays.
+Current opening hours are 8.00am to 5.00pm Monday to Friday and 10.00am to 4.00pm on Saturdays, Sundays and Bank Holidays.
 The office is open 365 days a year.

-The Town Hall is open Monday to Thursday 8:45am 5.20pm, Friday 8:45am - 4.20pm.
+The Town Hall is open Monday to Thursday 8:45am 5.20pm, Friday 8:45am 4.20pm.
 However, a flexitime system is worked and officers are able to work from 7:00am to 7.00pm.
 An informal arrangement exists amongst the Food Safety staff to ensure cover is provided at all times during office hours.
 Cover is provided at Timberham House through a Duty Officer rota.

 The emergency response for out of hour's problems, such as serious cases of food poisoning operates by way of a cascade system initialised by an out of hours call service.
-An Environmental Health contractor, who is employed to respond outside normal hours, is able to contact the Head of Environmental Services, and Group Manager responsible for Food Safety who are both qualified Environmental Health Officers.